 “Oregon is trying to have its cake and eat it, too,” said Stephanie Taub, Senior Counsel for First Liberty.
 “The Court admits the state agency that acted as both prosecutor and judge in this case was biased against the Kleins’ faith.
 Yet, despite this anti-Christian bias that infected the whole case, the court is sending the case back to the very same agency for a do-over.
 It’s time for the State of Oregon’s hostility toward Aaron and Melissa to end.”

-Now, we plan to finally acheive Sweet Justice for the Kleins at the nation’s high court.
-By the end of Summer 2022, we plan to appeal the Kleins’ case to the U.S. Supreme Court.
-We will argue that the commission violated the Kleins constitutional rights by failing to provide them with due process and by trying to force the Kleins to create art that violates the Kleins’ religious beliefs.
+Now, we plan to finally achieve Sweet Justice for the Kleins at the nation’s high court.
+We’ve appealed the Kleins’ case to the U.S. Supreme Court, arguing that the commission violated the Kleins constitutional rights by failing to provide them with due process and by trying to force the Kleins to create art that violates the Kleins’ religious beliefs.

 “All Americans are entitled to due process, with a fair hearing before an unbiased tribunal.
 The Kleins never received that,” Stephanie Taub said.
 “We hope the Court will hear the Kleins case and clarify that all Americans have a constitutional right to due process, free speech, and religious liberty.”